Indirect Gaussian Graph Learning beyond Gaussianity: Introduction

 There exist yet other works targeting on non-Gaussian graph learning.
 In reality, these models, starting from a joint distribution or conditional likelihoods defined for a large number of variables, may not hold exactly, due to data imperfections (e.g., heavy tails and skewness).
-Even without such issues, we have seen that the Poisson MRF has severe limitations in modeling dependencies for count data.
+Even without such issues, we have seen that the Poisson MRF has severe limitations in modeling dependencies on count data.
 On the other hand, given each individual variable, practitioners often have a clear idea of what makes a proper discrepancy measure.
-Our launching point is the pre-specified \textit{marginal loss functions}.
+Our launching point is the pre-specified \textit{marginal} loss functions.
 It is worth noting that these losses may not belong to the exponential family or not even correspond to any likelihoods.
 So the crucial problem here is how to combine the given losses in a smart fashion, rather than figuring out a multivariate distribution for a large number of nodes.

 Not so surprisingly, because learning the {precise} conditional dependence structure is challenging even for binary data or Poisson data, approximations have to be made.
-We indeed make simplifying assumptions and study an easier problem, which, in turn, gains \textbf{flexibility} and \textbf{implementation ease}.
+We will indeed make simplifying assumptions and study an easier problem, which, in turn, gains \textbf{flexibility} and \textbf{implementation ease}.
+One novelty of our work is to wrap up high-order statistics into the mean using a technique of additive over-parametrization with shrinkage, which corresponds to a random effects model in the Gaussian setting.
 The proposed graph learning framework is able to accommodate various data types, and calls Gaussian graph learning iteratively to conquer non-quadratic losses.

 In the rest of the paper, Section \ref{sec:method} describes in detail the indirect methodology of how to take associations into account, and argues its equivalence to the weighted fashion in GGL.
 Section \ref{sec:algorithm} develops an iterative GGL algorithm and introduces a convenient trick to handle Poisson data.
 Section \ref{sec:theory} performs some nonasymptotic studies.
 Section \ref{sec:exp} demonstrates the performance of the proposed method with some real-life data examples.
+We conclude in Section \ref{sec:conc}.